Anuri-ops/CO2_Storage_Analysis_Smeaheia/README.md

 - **Depth** (m)

 These data points were sourced from **Equinor** and **Gassnova** for CO₂ storage analysis in the Smeaheia reservoir.

+### Data License
+- The datasets used in this project are made available under **[Smeaheia Dataset License](https://co2datashare.org/smeaheia-dataset/static/SMEAHEIA%20DATASET%20LICENSE_Gassnova%20and%20Equinor.pdf)** by **Equinor** and **Gassnova**.
+You can use the data for research and non-commercial purposes while providing appropriate credit.

 ### Dataset Access